linnalab/qclus/README.md

 This will execute QClus with the same settings as in the original publication.
 For the exact parameters that can be modified to suit your needs, please see the `run_qclus` [documentation](https://github.com/linnalab/qclus/blob/main/qclus/qclus.py).

-We provide also provide a [tutorial notebook](https://github.com/linnalab/qclus/blob/main/tutorials/qclus_tutorial.ipynb) which shows how to run QClus as part of a simple Scanpy workflow and how to evaluate the results.
+We provide also provide tutorial notebooks ([heart](https://github.com/linnalab/qclus/blob/main/tutorials/qclus_tutorial_heart.ipynb) and [brain](https://github.com/linnalab/qclus/blob/main/tutorials/qclus_tutorial_brain.ipynb)) which shows how to run QClus as part of a simple Scanpy workflow and how to evaluate the results.

 ## How to cite